lcmiles/CS-420/Assignment1/README.md

 ## Files

 ### app.java

 Creates stage, scene, containers, buttons, and text area.
 Responsible for the functionality of the buttons, as well as appending the text area.

+### Deployment Instructions

+I used IntelliJ Community Edition to write the code for this project.
+In order to deploy it locally on your machine.
+You will first need to pull the files from git, then run the "mvnw" shell script to build the maven project.

 ## Screenshots